MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 (2) If for purposes of extortion or obstruction of justice, grade according to Chapter Three, subchapter C, or Chapter Six, subchapter B, as applicable.

-Chapter Three Offenses Involving PropertySubchapter A - Arson and Other Property Destruction Offenses301 *Property Destruction by Fire or Explosives*
+Chapter Three Offenses Involving PropertySubchapter A—Arson and Other Property Destruction Offenses301 *Property Destruction by Fire or Explosives*

 (a) If the conduct results in serious bodily injury\* or if ‘serious bodily injury is the result intended’\*, grade as Category Seven;